 You may be wondering what’s India’s comparative ranking amongst other countries in the world when it comes to Investment based credit rating.
 The info graphics below showcase S&P ratings of all countries as of Mar 2019.
 AAA (Dark Green) is the highest rating, while CC/D is (Black) is the lowest.
 India is at BBB (Amber).

 How are the Ratings Used in Practise ?

-Hence if Fitch tends to downgrade a particular country’s credit rating, it would also probably feed into the credit analysis models of all major financial institutions across the globe and the consequences can be any or all of the following :
+Hence if a CRA downgrades a country’s credit rating, it would feed into the credit analysis models of all major financial institutions across the globe and the consequences can be any or all of the following :

 Rating Downgrade of the Corporates – Many financial institutions across the globe follow a principle – Credit Rating of a Corporate can not be greater than the Credit Rating of the respective country in which they reside.
 As a result, irrespective of the credit worthiness of the Company, they face the credit rating downgrade hammer.
 This reduces their ability to raise finances at a competitive rate from foreign sources at a cheaper rate and hence increasing their overall borrowing costs.

-Downgrades are Not Permanent !
+Downgrades are Not Permanent